By continuing to read this article, you agree to double-check with the concerned establishments for the latest updates.

 • Starfish Island: P50

 If you want to avoid the hassle of paying these fees on your own, you can just book a packaged tour.
 Honda Bay Tours are inclusive of land and boat transfers, entrance and cottages fees, and lunch.
-You may also avail this tour via Klook!
+You may also book this tour in advance online!

 RESERVE A SLOT HERE!